-May the garden flower in spite of slugs in a thousand colors.
+May your garden flower in a thousand colors—in spite of slugs.

-Fortunately, there is a much longer long list of flowers that snails do not like and do not eat, because normally they can find something more tasty.
+Fortunately, there is a much longer list of flowers that slugs and snails do not like to eat.

-Therefore, they have developed various methods to become unsavory for herbivores:
+Therefore, they have developed various methods to become resistant:

 - Toxic ingredients

 - Hairy leaves